Niknam/futura-weather/README.md

 Version History
 ---------------

-#### 2.0 (October 7, 2013)
+#### 2.0 (October 8, 2013)
 - New weather icons, courtesy of Onlyoly (http://drbl.in/hozN)
 - New weather information provider: Yahoo!
 Weather (thanks to Luke Korth and orviwan for the great assistance!)
-- More accurate error handling and feedback: Now differentiates between HTTP errors and phone disconnections, and also indicates stale weather by removing degree symbol (see "Error/Loading Feedback")
+- More accurate error handling and feedback: Now differentiates between HTTP errors and phone disconnections, and also indicates stale weather by removing degree symbol (see "[Error Feedback](https://github.com/Niknam/futura-weather#error-feedback)")
 - Loading animation will be displayed if no weather information is displayed within 4 seconds of loading the watch face
 - Update interval changed back to 15 minutes
 - Added possibility to localize weekdays into another language (Manual compilation needed.
-See "Localization Notes" for further instructions.)
+See "[Localization Notes](https://github.com/Niknam/futura-weather#localization-notes)" for further instructions.)

 #### 1.73 (August 14, 2013)
 - Update interval changed from 15 to 30 minutes to lower the monthly cost of weather requests